CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 International Air Travel Association, Passenger Baggage Rules

 The Bump May 2023 Survey.
-Editors conducted a survey of 300 new and expectant parents from among The Bump community, and asked whether they used a travel stroller and what type and brand they used.
+Editors conducted a survey of 300 new and expectant parents from among The Bump community, and asked which travel and lightweight strollers they used and what they liked and disliked.

 save article